MustardChef/WSABuilds/Documentation/WSABuilds/Information.md

   </tr>
   <tr>
     <td>v2309.40000.4.0</td>
     <td colspan="2" rowspan="4">"Updates have been skipped, in order to allow time to switch to GitHub Actions from my Linux Server, which I have been using since the start of the GitHub repo.
 Rest assure that this will likely be the last disruption.
-Once again I appologise and would also like to thank you for using this repo."<br><br>MustardChef<br></td>
+Once again I appologise and would also like to thank you for using this repo."<br /><br />MustardChef<br /></td>
   </tr>
   <tr>
     <td>v2309.40000.5.0</td>